open-cogsci/osdoc/content/pages/tutorials/beginner.md

 __Append a new form_text_display item for the end-of-practice message__

 After the practice phase, we want to inform the participant that the real experiment will begin.
 For this we need another `form_text_display`.
-Go back to the *experiment* `sequence`, and drag a `form_text_display` from the item toolbar onto the `loop` item.
+Go back to the *experiment* SEQUENCE, and drag a `form_text_display` from the item toolbar onto the LOOP item.
 The same pop-up menu will appear as before.
 This time, select 'Insert after new_loop'.
 (We will get back to this in Step 12.)

 <div class='info-box' markdown='1'>

-__Tip__ -- Don't worry if you have accidentally changed a `loop`'s item to run.
+__Tip__ -- Don't worry if you have accidentally changed a LOOP's item to run.
 You can undo this easily by clicking the 'Undo' button in the toolbar (`Ctrl+Shift+Z`).

 </div>

 __Append a new loop item, containing the previously created sequence, for the experimental phase__

-We need a `loop` item for the experimental phase, just like for the practice phase.
-Therefore, drag a `loop` from the item toolbar menu onto *_form_text_display*.
+We need a LOOP item for the experimental phase, just like for the practice phase.
+Therefore, drag a LOOP from the item toolbar menu onto *_form_text_display*.

-The newly created `loop` (called *new_loop_1*) is empty, and should be filled with a `sequence`, just like the `loop` we created before.
-However, because the trials of the practice and experimental phase are identical, they can use the same `sequence`.
-Therefore, instead of dragging a new `sequence` from the item toolbar, you can re-use the *existing* one (i.e. create a linked copy).
+The newly created LOOP (called *new_loop_1*) is empty, and should be filled with a SEQUENCE, just like the LOOP we created before.
+However, because the trials of the practice and experimental phase are identical, they can use the same SEQUENCE.
+Therefore, instead of dragging a new SEQUENCE from the item toolbar, you can re-use the *existing* one (i.e. create a linked copy).

 To do this, right-click on the previously created *new_sequence*, and select 'Create copy (linked)'.
 Now, right-click on *new_loop_1* and select 'Paste'.
 In the pop-up menu that appears, select 'Insert into new_loop 1'.